-The four herbs I chose for this recipe have benefits for both the mind and your skin.
+The three herbal essential oils I chose for this recipe have benefits for both the mind and your skin.
 Lavender essential oil is soothing and gentle and smells intensely floral.
 Peppermint has that natural zingy menthol that will make your skin tingle pleasantly.
 Marjoram is a sweet herb related to oregano and its oil is calming and sweetly herbal.
-Finally, calendula is a gentle skin herb and the teaspoon of oil in this recipe will moisturise, nourish, and heal.

-When you make these fizzies, the herbal oils are blended into a base that fizzes on contact with water.
-That base also has epsom salts that nourish you from the outside in with its magnesium content.
+When you make this herbal bath bomb recipe, you blend the essential oils into a base that fizzes in contact with water.
+That base also has a quarter cup Epsom salts that will nourish you from the outside with its magnesium content.
 All in all, these are wonderfully indulgent yet therapeutic natural bath bombs that the whole family will love.